 Symptoms and traditional treatment of iliotibial band syndrome

-“Conservative management including rest from activity, equipment modification, oral nonsteroidal anti-inflammatory drug (NSAID) use, and physical therapy is the mainstay of treatment initially, refractory cases do exist.
-Surgical options include percutaneous release, open release, ITB Z-lengthening, and an arthroscopic technique.”6 “Assuming the inflammation in the tissue connecting the ITB band to the lateral femoral epicondyle is the culprit of ITB pain, this tissue can be removed with an arthroscopic shaver.”5 Interestingly, these research surgeons are ready to perform a more “conservative surgery” by removing and shaving off tissue on an assumption!!!
+As we alluded to above and in the medical journal Arthroscopic Therapies doctors write, “Conservative management including rest from activity, equipment modification, oral nonsteroidal anti-inflammatory drug (NSAID) use, and physical therapy is the mainstay of treatment initially, refractory cases do exist.
+Surgical options include percutaneous release, open release, ITB Z-lengthening, and an arthroscopic technique.”(7) These are procedures that cut the IT Band to “release” tension.
+“Assuming the inflammation in the tissue connecting the ITB band to the lateral femoral epicondyle is the culprit of ITB pain, this tissue can be removed with an arthroscopic shaver.”

 Difficulty in treating and diagnosing Iliotibial Band Injury